rvbouu/react-portfolio/README.md

 * Potential to add additional pages for showcasing photos, travel blog, social media content, and book list

-* Add backend and middleware so users can contact me (Express/MySQL, or GraphQL/MongoDB)
+* Add my own backend and middleware so users can contact me (Express/PostgreSQL, or GraphQL/MongoDB)

 * Add addition of useEffect